 The movement has been fully overhauled and serviced by our watchmaker.
 This involves completely dismantling the movement to each of its component parts, ultrasonic cleaning, microscope inspection and replacement of parts as required, only with new JLC originals, then careful assembly and oiling ready for final testing and careful calibration.

-The movement is signed ‘Jaeger-LeCoultre’ and ‘Fab Suisse’ with the calibre number P480/C and with the movement serial number 1266821 making the year of manufacture 1957.
+The movement is signed ‘Jaeger-LeCoultre’ and ‘Fab Suisse’ with the Calibre number P480/C and the movement serial number 1266821, dating the year of manufacture to 1957.

 The watch is now running perfectly having been calibrated and timed at +14 seconds per day which is outstanding for any watch of this age.
 The watch has a runtime of 40 hours from its fully wound state which shows the movement is particularly strong and running and well within expected parameters.
 It is now ready for many more decades of faithful service and we are therefore more than happy to offer this watch with our 12 months’ warranty and assist with servicing again in around three years time.